dominodatalab/mlflow-mlops-demo/README.md

 Only an invocation by the project owner or the use of a service token will enable the transition to Staging and deployment of the model API.

 If all goes well, a Domino model API will be deployed with a model ID and model version ID.
 The Domino model will have environment variables set to reflect the MLFLOW_MODEL_NAME, MLFLOW_MODEL_OWNER, MLFLOW_MODEL_VERSION and MLFLOW_RUN_ID.
-These variables are crucial to mount the model artifacts during deployment and locate them when the model is running.
+These variables are used to locate the model artifacts when the model is running.

 The model artifacts are copied to a specific folder by a mutation and accessed from there by the model API code.
 The path follows a familiar Domino workspace pattern:
 `/artifacts/mlflow/{model_owner}/{mlflow_run_id}/artifacts/model`.